Politically exposed person: Australia

 A reporting entity must have procedures to identify whether any individual customer or beneficial owner is a PEP, or an associate of a PEP.
 The reporting entity must undertake this identification process before it provides the customer with a designated service, or as soon as practicable afterwards.
-A reporting entity must implement additional due diligence measures and risk management systems where the PEP is high Money Laundering / Terrorism Financing risk or is a foreign PEP.
+A reporting entity must implement additional due diligence measures and risk management systems where the PEP is high money laundering or terrorism financing risk, or is a foreign PEP.

 Canada

 Canada considers all foreign PEPs to pose a money laundering and terrorist financing risk.
-Under the amendments to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act that came into effect in 2016, a politically exposed person now also includes all domestic PEPs and Heads of International Organisations (HIOs).
+Under the latest amendments to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (which initially went into effect in 2001), a PEP includes all domestic PEPs and Heads of International Organisations (HIOs).

+Within Canada, a domestic PEP is defined as "a person who currently holds, or has held within the last 5 years, a specific office or position in or on behalf of the Canadian federal government, a Canadian provincial (or territorial) government, or a Canadian municipal government."
 Domestic PEPs in Canada retain their classification until 5 years after they leave office.

-This rule applies even if the PEP is not considered high risk.
+When a person is determined to be a foreign PEP, they remain so forever (including deceased foreign PEPs).